Symptoms of Trichotillomania Disorder

 If you or a loved one is displaying the signs and symptoms of trichotillomania, it may be time to consult with a qualified medical professional.
 There are people who can overcome this disorder without professional help, but it is easier said than done.

 If nothing else, knowing the symptoms of trichotillomania can help you or somebody in your life get the appropriate help without delay.
 We can help you find the best treatment for your personal situation.
-Call 800-598-5053 today.
+Call 800-598-5053 (Who Answers?) today.